dvelaren/dfrobot_dynamixel_spi_python/README.md

-# dfRobot Dynamixel SPI with Python
+# DFROBOT Dynamixel SPI with Python

 This is a Python library for controlling DFRobot's Dynamixel motors using SPI communication.